By David Joel Miller.

-In the arena of originality verses ordinary you have to take the bad with the good.
+In the arena of originality versus ordinary, you have to take the bad with the good.
 I for one would prefer to be more original but not everyone in my life sees it that way.

 Which works best in your life, originality or being ordinary?

 Want to sign up for my mailing list?

 Get the latest updates on my books, due out later this year by signing up for my newsletter.
 Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
 Sign up here – Newsletter.
 I promise not to share your email or to send you spam and you can unsubscribe at any time.

 For more about David Joel Miller and my work in the areas of mental health, substance abuse and Co-occurring disorders see the about the author page.
 For information about my other writing work beyond this blog check out my Google+ page or the Facebook author’s page, up under David Joel Miller.
 Posts to the “books, trainings, and classes” category will tell you about those activities.
 If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
 A list of books I have read and can recommend is over at Recommended Books